fix-project/fix/README.md

 # Run Wasm modules in Fix
 The runtime of Fix accepts ELFs compiled from Wasm modules by a trusted compilation toolchain as valid inputs of procedures.
-The name of the trusted compilation toolchain is can be found at `boot/compile-encode`.
+The name of the trusted compilation toolchain can be found at `boot/compile-encode`.

 `thunk: tree:3 string:none name:{content of boot/compile-encode} file:{content of boot/compile-encode}`
 evaluates to the corresponding ELF in the required format.
 You can evaluate it directly in